Vet-Approved Home Remedies for Upset Stomachs in Dogs

 • Hill's Prescription Diet I/D

 • Provision EN

 • Waltham Low Fat

 Step 6: Monitor Closely

-Now that dehydration has been checked for, fasting has offered, liquids were offered, and a bland diet has been instilled, you must monitor for progress—hopefully—or signs of worsening.
+Now that you've checked your dog for dehydration, fasted him or her, offered liquids, and started a bland diet, you must monitor for progress—hopefully—or signs of worsening.
 So monitor carefully during this time.